-OVERVIEW: This place-based funder supports education, health, human services, and community organizations and programs in Fort Bend, Texas.
-Letters of inquiry are reviewed year-round and grant applications four times per year.
+OVERVIEW: The George Foundation supports education, health, human services, and community organizations and programs in Fort Bend County, Texas.

 FUNDING AREAS: Education, Scholarships, Human Needs, Health, Community Enhancement, George Ranch Historical Park

-IP TAKE: It’s all about a single county with this funder, but a wide variety of causes get supported here each year.
+IP TAKE: It is all about a single county with this funder, but the foundation supports a wide variety of causes here each year.
 With four grant cycles per year, this is a good funder to go to for timely projects.

 PROFILE: Established in 1945, The George Foundation is Richmond, Texas-based funder that invests in Fort Bend County.
 The story of this foundation dates back to 1824 when Henry and Nancy Jones received land in the Mexican territory of Tejas and became successful farmers and ranchers.
 In the 1920s, oil was discovered on The George Ranch, which dramatically elevated the family’s wealth.
 This is a 22,000-acre working ranch in Fort Bend County still today.
 With no living heirs, Albert and Mamie George established this foundation with $10,000 in seed money to benefit the people of Fort Bend County, Texas.
 Today, the foundation supports education, human needs, health, community enhancement, and the George Ranch Historical Park.